Thomas-Kiely/Thomas-Kiely.github.io/_pages/teaching.md

 title: "Teaching"
 ---

 Over the course of my undergraduate and graduate education, I've had the opportunity to be a teaching assistant (TA) for a wide range of courses.
 This has exposed me to the nuts and bolts of physics education at all levels of experience and in a wide variety of settings, including labs, discussion sections, lectures, flipped classrooms and remote/hybrid classrooms.
 I find a lot of fulfillment in teaching, particularly in the challenge of taking a concept and breaking it down into digestible pieces.
-I almost always learn something from this process, even when teaching material that I've been comfortable with for over a decade.
-Below you'll find a list of my teaching experiences as well as my student evaluations and comments (when available).
+I almost always learn something from this process.
+Below you'll find a list of my teaching experiences as well as my student evaluations and comments, when available.

 ## 2023
 - TA for **PHYS-2214: Physics III: Oscillations, Waves, and Quantum Physics** (Cornell, Spring 2023)